roam-qgis/Roam/docs/README.txt

 SQL Table Conventions
 +++++++++++++++++++++
-In order for syncing to be correctly setup the table must contain the following
+In order for MS SQL syncing to be correctly used the table must contain the following
 columns:

     UniqueID as uniqueidentifier

     Primary Key column **must** be Int

+Tables must also be provisioned for syncing using the provision tool before syncing will work.
+More information can be found in `Client Setup`_

+.. _Client Setup: ClientSetup.html

 Creating a new entry form
 --------------------------